gavinlaking/vedeu/README.md

 # Vedeu

 Vedeu is my attempt at creating a terminal based application framework without the need for Ncurses.
+I've tried to make Vedeu as simple and flexible as possible.

 ## Installation